How to Measure for Compression Socks: Step-by-Step Guide with Size Chart

 Optional Step: Measure the Mid‑Thigh and Upper‑Calf

-If you’re ordering a custom flat knit stocking for lymphedema, follow the manufacturer’s chart exactly.
+For custom garments or certain brands, additional measurements may be requested, such as the circumference a few inches above the knee or the mid‑thigh.
+If you're ordering a custom flat knit stocking for lymphedema, follow the manufacturer's chart exactly.
 We can help interpret these charts; just bring them in.

 Measurement Tips and Common Mistakes